jonabalzer/yas/README.md

 ### Installing the driver

-Unless you have upgraded your Ubuntu to version 13.04 or 13.10, you should be fine with the precompiled binaries which can be download from the [Primesense website](http://www.openni.org/openni-sdk/).
+Unless you have upgraded your Ubuntu to version 13.04 or 13.10, you should be fine with the precompiled binaries which can be download from [Occipital](http://structure.io/openni).
 Simply unzip the driver and call the install script, while the sensor is not connected to your machine.
 Once the driver is installed, a good test to verify whether it is working properly is to plug in your device and run the `SimpleViewer` located in the subfolder `/Samples/Bin`.

 Otherwise, you will need to download the sources from [GitHub](https://github.com/OpenNI/OpenNI2).
 Inside the make file `ThirdParty/PSCommon/BuildSystem/CommonCppMakefile` add `pthread` to the variable `$USED_LIBS` in line 29.
 From inside the root directory call
 ```